 Welcome to the inaugural edition of Re-Animated, where I compare horror remakes to their original counterparts.
-For this initial post I’ve chosen an original film that serves as a benchmark for the horror genre – The Texas Chainsaw Massacre.
-Tobe Hooper’s classic is arguably one of the best horror films of all time and its influence on the genre is immeasurable.
-More importantly, The Texas Chainsaw Massacre has lost none of its potency or ability to shock audiences and get under your skin; a remake was unnecessary.
+In this inaugural post, Ill be looking at a benchmark horror film, The Texas Chainsaw Massacre.
+Tobe Hooper’s 1973 classic is arguably one of the best horror films of all time.
+Its influence on the genre is immeasurable.
+More importantly, The Texas Chainsaw Massacre has lost none of its ability to shock audiences.
+To a large extent, it is the definition of a film that did not need a remake.

 Nispel’s Visceral Gore Seemed Counterintuitive to the Original

-The 2003 remake of TCM has been divisive and generally prompted unfavourable reviews, even winning a Razzie for worst remake.
-A part of a horror franchise that is far more muddled than some of its slasher brethren, I’m going to go out on a limb and argue that the 2003 TCM has some merits as its own horror film.
+The 2003 remake of TCM was divisive, generally prompted unfavourable reviews.
+It even won a a Razzie for worst remake that year.
+As compared to some of the other slasher franchises, the Texas Chainsaw series has a muddled history.
+So I’m going out on a limb and arguing that the 2003 TCM has some merits as its own horror film.

-Produced and released through Michael Bay’s production company, Platinum Dunes, the 2003 Texas Chainsaw Massacre was one of the first major horror remakes of the 2000s, a decade that saw studios plunder and remake much of the 1980s horror catalogue.
-Platinum Dunes itself became synonymous with the remake trend churning out several reboots.
-Director Marcus Nispel had largely worked on television and music videos before getting behind the camera for TCM, and the shine and polish style he brought with him accounted for a lot of the criticism levied at the remake.
-The original TCM was low-budget and looked it – the grainy picture quality and murky nighttime shots added a level of documentary realism to the film that only enhanced its ability to get under your skin.
+Produced and released through Michael Bay’s production company, Platinum Dunes, the 2003 Texas Chainsaw Massacre kickstarted the remake trend of the 2000’s.
+Recall that it was a decade that saw studios plunder the 1980’s horror catalogue.
+Platinum Dunes itself became synonymous with the remake trend churning.
+Prior to helming the remake, director Marcus Nispel had largely worked on television and music videos.
+It was that music video editing and polish that earned a lot of the criticism levied at the remake.
+The original was low-budget and looked it.
+In fact, the grainy picture quality and murky nighttime shots added a documentary realism to the film that enhanced the horror.

 For contemporary audiences raised on the overt graphic violence of 1970’s splatter films and the slasher cycle of the 1980s, Nispel also opted for a more visually visceral framing of the violence whereas Tobe Hooper’s original Chainsaw offered surprisingly sparse amounts of graphic violence.
 These deviations from the source material, among others, turned off a lot of audience members from the remake.